 If you’re a sloppy cabler like I am was, the next part (setting up your PC) will blow your mind.
 The cable management tray will not let you cheat!
 Each time I sloppily stuffed cables inside, it became a tangled octopus of wires.

-Then, each time I wanted to adjust something, a tight, snagged ball of octopus wires would stop me.
-This part took me over an hour — with several re-dos and plenty of screeching!
+Then, each time I wanted to adjust something, a snagged ball of wires would stop me.
+As a result, I had to take my time and learn how to do things right.
+That took me around one hour before things felt right.

 Once you’re done, fire up your PC.
 Then, compare your build with the official Secretlab MAGNUS Pro Sit-to-Stand Desk User Guide: